W-2 Form Info

 Understanding Your W-2 Form W-2 PDF

 Box 1: Wages, tips, and other compensation.
 Box 1 reports your total taxable wages for federal income tax purposes.
-This figure includes your wages, salary, tips you reported, bonuses, and other taxable compensation.
+This figure represents your income (wages, salary, bonuses, and other taxable compensation) minus tax-deferred retirement plans and certain pre-tax deductions such as medical, dental, vision, and flexible spending plans.
 Any taxable fringe benefits (such as group term life insurance) are also included in your Box 1 wages.

 Box 2: Federal income tax withheld.
 Box 2 reports the total amount withheld from your paychecks for federal income taxes.
 This represents the amount of federal taxes you have paid-in throughout the year.